Pylons/pyramid/docs/narr/install.rst

 .. code-block:: text

-   $ virtualenv --no-site-packages bfgenv
+   $ virtualenv --no-site-packages env
-   New python executable in bfgenv/bin/python Installing setuptools.............done.
+   New python executable in env/bin/python
+   Installing setuptools.............done.

 .. warning:: Using ``--no-site-packages`` when generating your virtualenv is *very important*.
-This flag provides the necessary isolation for running the set of packages required by :mod:`repoze.bfg`.
-If you do not specify ``--no-site-packages``, it's possible that :mod:`repoze.bfg` will not install properly into the virtualenv, or, even if it does, may not run properly, depending on the packages you've already got installed into your Python's "main" site-packages dir.
+This flag provides the necessary isolation for running the set of packages required by :mod:`pyramid`.
+If you do not specify ``--no-site-packages``, it's possible that :mod:`pyramid` will not install properly into the virtualenv, or, even if it does, may not run properly, depending on the packages you've already got installed into your Python's "main" site-packages dir.